-The use of prior knowledge has also been considered by some stereo vision based techniques to simplify the problem and to speed up the whole processing by reducing the amount of information to be handled (Bertozzi & Broggi, 1998; Bertozzi et al. 2003; Nedevschi et al., 2006).
 In the literature, many application-oriented stereo systems have been proposed.
-For instance, the edge based v-disparity approach proposed in (Labayrade et al., 2002), for an automatic estimation of horizon lines and later on used for applications such as obstacle or pedestrian detection (e.g., (Bertozzi et al., 2005; Labayrade & Aubert,

-2003)), only computes 3D information over local maxima of the image gradient.
+For instance, the edge based v-disparity approach proposed in [3], for an automatic estimation of horizon lines and later on used for applications such as obstacle or pedestrian detection (e.g., [8], [9]), only computes 3D information over local maxima of the image gradient.
 A sparse disparity map is computed in order to obtain a real time performance.
-Recently, this v-disparity approach has been extended to a u-v-disparity concept in (Hu & Uchimura, 2005).
+Recently, this v-disparity approach has been extended to a u-v-disparity concept in [10].
 In this work, dense disparity maps are used instead of only relying on edge based disparity maps.
-Working in the disparity space is an interesting idea that is gaining popularity in onboard stereo vision applications, since planes in the original Euclidean space become straight lines in the disparity space.

-In (Sappa et al., 2006), we have proposed an approach for on-line stereo camera pose estimation.
+In [11], we have proposed an approach for on-line stereo camera pose estimation.
 Although the proposed technique does not require the extraction of visual features in the images, it is based on dense depth maps and on the extraction of a dominant 3D plane that is assumed to be the road plane.
 This technique has been tested on different urban environments.
 The proposed algorithm took, on average, 350 ms per frame.
 As can be seen, existing works adopt the following main stream.
 First, features are extracted either in the image space (optical flow, edges, ridges, interest points) or in the 3D Euclidean space (assuming the 3D data are built online).
 Second, an estimation technique is then invoked in order to recover the unknown parameters.

-In this chapter, we propose a novel paradigm for on-board camera pose tracking trough the use of image registration (Romero & Calderon, 2007).
-Since we do not rely on features, the image registration should be featureless.
+In this paper, we propose a novel paradigm for on-board camera pose tracking through the use of image registration.
 We solve the featureless registration by using two optimization techniques: the Differential Evolution algorithm (a stochastic search) and the Levenberg-Marquardt algorithm (a directed search).
 Moreover, we propose two tracking schemes based on these optimizations.
 The advantage of our proposed paradigm is twofold.
-First, it can run in real-time.
-Second, it provides good results even when the road surface does not have reliable features.
-We stress the fact that our proposed methods are not restricted to the estimation of on-board camera pose/roads.
-Indeed, the proposed methods can be used for extracting any planar structures using stereo pairs.

-The rest of the chapter is organized as follows.
-Section 2 describes the problem we are focusing on as well as some backgrounds.
-Section 3 presents the proposed approach in details.
-Section 4 gives some experimental results and method comparisons.
-Section 5 concludes the chapter.
+First, it can run in realtime.
+Second, it provides good results even when the road surface does not have reliable features such as road and lane markings, i.e., the approach can be used for both highways and urban scenarios.
+The rest of the paper is organized as follows.
+Section II describes the problem we are focusing on as well as some backgrounds.
+Section III presents the proposed approach in details.
+Section IV gives some experimental results and method comparisons.
+Section V concludes the paper.